-Understandably, it may be a worrying or confusing time, if you have booked a trip away from the UK, and you're not sure what cover you have in place under your Go Walkabout policy, which is underwritten by tifgroup.
+Understandably, it may be a worrying or confusing time, if you have booked a trip away from the UK, and you're not sure what cover you have in place under your Go Walkabout policy.
 We've rounded up some common questions below, which will hopefully answer the concerns that you have, but please feel free to get in contact with us by email or phone, if you still have unanswered questions, or want further clarification on your individual situation:

-Am I insured if I travel against the advice of the FCO?
+Am I insured if I travel against the advice of the FCDO?

 If you catch Coronavirus or require medical treatment, then cover will be in place for emergency and necessary treatment.
 Customers should be aware that our policies are travel insurance policies and not private medical insurance, meaning that there is no cover for any medical expenses incurred in private medical facilities, if we have confirmed that medically capable public facilities are available.